moscovium-mc/gitsiphon/README.md

 ## Disclaimer

 **Use at your own risk!** Downloading proprietary code may be illegal.
-This tool is intended for security testing and CTF challenges only.
+This tool is intended for security testing only.